Updated: Jul 25

 Any blows or injuries sustained by passengers as a result of the initial impact are referred to as "the second impact."
 If a passenger's head or body collides with the dashboard or steering wheel, or if they are ejected from the car, a second impact occurs, normally resulting in the most severe injuries.
 The crashworthiness of automobiles is particularly important in minimizing second-impact injuries.

-When there is negligence involved in a car accident, victims have the right to take the liable party or parties to court to seek compensation.
+When there is negligence involved in a car accident in California, victims have the right to take the liable party or parties to court to seek compensation.

 Financial compensation for personal injury, property loss, missed income, and pain and suffering may be available.
 The complainant (victim) must show fault in order to claim liability for a car accident.
 This is accomplished by illustrating the following: